Interferometry of black holes with Hawking radiation: Van Cittert-Zernike theorem and wave optical imaging

 where

-The expectation values of field operators are taken with respect to assumed quantum state of the scalar field.
-The component $E_{1,2}(\omega_0)$ represents amount of local quantum fluctuation measured by detectors and shows the Planckian distribution for black hole cases~\cite{Unruh1976,Birrell1984}.
+The expectation values of field operators are taken with respect to the assumed quantum state of the scalar field.
+The component $E_{1,2}(\omega_0)$ represents the amount of local quantum fluctuation measured by detectors and shows the Planckian distribution for black hole cases~\cite{Unruh1976,Birrell1984}.
 The component $X$ represents quantum coherence between two detectors.
-Actually, entanglement between two detectors can be judged by the entanglement negativity~\cite{Vidal2002a} which is proportional to $|X|-\sqrt{E_1E_2}$ in the present case.
-Positive values of this quantity implies two detectors are entangled and entanglement of the quantum field is measured by detectors.
-Entanglement harvesting in black hole spacetimes is investigated by several papers (BTZ case~\cite{Henderson2017}, Schwarzschild case~\cite{Andhini2017}, Kerr case~\cite{Menezes2018}).
-The two point function (Whitman function) is expressed as
+The entanglement between two detectors can be judged by the entanglement negativity~\cite{Vidal2002a}, which is proportional to $|X|-\sqrt{E_1E_2}$ in the present case.
+Positive values of this quantity imply that two detectors are entangled and entanglement of the quantum field is measured by the detectors.
+Entanglement harvesting in black hole spacetimes has been investigated in several studies (BTZ case~\cite{Henderson2017}, Schwarzschild case~\cite{Andhini2017}, and Kerr case~\cite{Menezes2018}).
+The two-point function (Wightman function) is expressed as